“Teaching children to read is a fundamental moral obligation of the society.”

 2010.
 Burkard: ITT reading lists for 46 initial teacher training (ITT) courses

-University teacher trainers must provide trainees with extensive information on the use of high-quality phonics for teaching reading.
-Unfortunately, many teacher trainers remain ideologically wedded to the NLS balanced word reading approach (Searchlights) and are very reluctant to train students to teach systematic synthetic phonics (SSP), using phonemes and graphemes as the sole mechanism for decoding print.
+University teacher trainers in England must provide trainees with extensive information on the use of high-quality phonics for teaching reading.
+Unfortunately, many teacher trainers remain ideologically wedded to the NLS balanced word reading approach (Searchlights) and are very reluctant to train students to teach systematic synthetic phonics (SSP), using phonemes and graphemes as the prime mechanism for decoding print from the start of instruction.
 They continue to provide trainees with a subversive subtext to ensure that the SSP course content is diminished and undermined.
-An ITE lecturer described approvingly how this was being done: ”Due to the very nature of what it means to be a professional, there can be no doubt that for some there will be subversion at work the creation of guerrilla campaigns against the imposition of SSP…For example, an organised, strategic resistance may be through the philosophy promoted within a faculty” (Hewitt p88)
+An ITE lecturer described approvingly how this was being done: ”Due to the very nature of what it means to be a professional, there can be no doubt that for some there will be subversion at work the creation of guerrilla campaigns against the imposition of SSP…For example, an organised, strategic resistance may be through the philosophy promoted within a faculty.”
+(Hewitt p88)

 ”A straw poll among 25 NQTs last year suggested that they had, on average, received 2 hours (in total) of phonics training from their ITT institutions.”